Wempe ad banner

 Best Champagne Glasses Zalto

-This architectural glass from Zalto is crafted specifically for Champagne.
-It’s handblown in Austria, and the crystal is impossibly thin.
+Zalto crafted this architectural glass specifically for Champagne.
+It’s handblown in Austria, and the crystal is impossibly thin —so you should run it through the dishwasher rather than hand wash it.
 The opening is slightly smaller than the Riedel glasses, so it’s not our top pick, but it’s still an excellent choice.

 Best Champagne Glasses Waterford Flute